 Separating the Ecological Footprint into its individual components demonstrates how each one contributes to humanity’s overall demand on the planet.
 Globally, the Carbon Footprint was the fastest growing component, increasing more than ninefold from 1961 to 2003.

 How is it possible for an economy to continue operating in overshoot?
-Over time, the Earth builds up ecological assets, like forests and fisheries.
-These accumulated stocks can, for a limited period, be harvested faster than they regenerate.
+Over time, the Earth builds up ecological assets, often called natural capital, like forests, fisheries and soil.
+These accumulated stocks can, for a limited period, be used faster than they regenerate.
 CO2 can also be emitted into the atmosphere faster than it is removed, accumulating over time.